Arlen/Surkl/src/gui/help/docs.md

 | Alt \+ Left click \+ drag | Zoom in/out |
 | B | scene bookmark; left click to position, Delete to delete. |

+* Shift + Left-Click drag a node to move all the nodes from root to the selected node.

 ---
 **Scene Bookmark**